warunapww/HashMap/README.md

 # HashMap
 HashMap implementation in Python

-The implementation is based on HashMap with separate chaining
+The implementation is based on HashMap with cuckoo hashing

-The HashMap constructor takes the number of buckets as an input.
+The HashMap constructor takes the capacity and the load_factor as an input.
 For more details please refer to the comments in the source code.

 `hashmap.py` file contains the implementation of the HashMap.